Executive Pharmacist

 Offer convenient services such as online refills and home delivery to make it easier for customers to access medications

-Q5.
-What is schedule?
+Q. What is a schedule?

 Schedule refers to the classification of drugs based on their potential for abuse and medical use.